MaEmiliaLuduena/MaEmiliaLuduena/README.md

 # Hi there 👋
 👩🏻‍💻 Computer Systems Analyst | Front-End Developer

 <br> My name is María Emilia Ludueña, and I am 30 years old.

+<br> I consider myself a responsible, organized, and methodical person.
+With great desire and expectations of inserting myself in the IT area.
 <br> I like to take new trainings constantly so I deepen my knowledge and acquire new tools and skills as a complement to my regular studies, that way, I would have the chance to apply them on an actual job.

-<br> I consider myself a responsible, organized, and methodical person.
-With great desire and expectations of inserting myself in the IT area

 <!--